 - Males change colors when they’re ready to breed or fight.

-- Surgeonfish genera are largely herbivores with the exception of Naso, the unicornfish.
+- Surgeonfish genera are largely herbivores, with the exception of Naso, the unicornfish.
 Unicornfish eat plankton.

-- Some surgeonfish not only eat algae from rocks and coral but from the bodies of other fish.
+- Some surgeonfish not only eat algae from rocks and coral but also from the bodies of other fish.
 The blue tang is famous for this cleaning behavior.

-Surgeonfish Classification and Scientific name
+Classification and Scientific Name

 Surgeonfish belong to the Acanthuridae family.
-Acanthuridae comes from the Greek words for “thorn” which is akantha, and “tail” which is oura.
+Acanthuridae comes from the Greek words for “thorn”, which is akantha, and “tail”, which is oura.
 “Tailthorn” describes the scalpel-sharp spines at the root of the fish’s tail.
-There are six genera and about 86 species, including the Sohal surgeonfish, the palette surgeonfish, the bluetang, the convict surgeonfish and two fish whose common name is the black surgeonfish.
-One is Acanthurus gahhm and the other is Ctenochaetus hawaiiensis.
+There are six genera and about 86 species, including the Sohal surgeonfish, the palette surgeonfish, the bluetang, the convict surgeonfish, and two fish whose common name is the black surgeonfish.
+One is Acanthurus gahhm, and the other is Ctenochaetus hawaiiensis.

 Appearance